knuesel/mono-math/README.md

 ## Comparison of math symbols in monospace fonts

+This repository holds the source files for https://mono-math.netlify.app/ .

-The site files are in `public/`.
+The published files are in `public/`.
 The samples and some other files are generated with Julia.
 To recreate them, first install the dependencies by running the following commands in the directory of this repository: